The Best Backsplash For A Busy Countertop

 In fact, here's an example of a kitchen below that shows this concept exactly - The backsplash tile color and grout are both cream, which doesn't look overly busy next to the admittedly "busy" countertops.

-Shown Above: Bloom Handmade Tile in FC Cream Crackle with MAPEI Keracolor Sanded Grout in Biscuit
+Shown Above: Bloom Handmade Tile in FC Cream Crackle.
+GROUT: MAPEI Keracolor Sanded Grout in Biscuit

 High Contrast Backsplash = Ideal for Solid Counters